 Who Does The Legal Liability Fall On?

 There is no question about the legal liability in this scenario.
 It is very clear that there is legal liability in this case and it falls on the helicopter company.
 The company and the pilot did not follow proper protocol that could’ve prevented this crash.

-If you are curious about an injury you or a loved one have experienced due to another person’s negligence, contact a skilled personal injury lawyer, like a personal injury lawyer in Kansas City, MO, today.
+If you are curious about an injury you or a loved one have experienced due to another person’s negligence, contact a skilled personal injury lawyer, like a personal injury lawyer or car accident lawyer Kansas City, MO trusts, today.

 Thanks to Royce Injury Attorneys for their insight into some of the liabilities in the Kobe Bryant helicopter crash.